matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contracts.md

 - Enable us to improve the efficiency over the original EVM bytecode because with LLVM we can take advantage of the many optimizations and tools available in this mature ecosystem.
 - Pave the way for us to add support for integrating codebases written in other programming languages with LLVM front-ends.
 By doing so, developers can build dApps and use blockchains in ways that are currently not possible.

 We recommend using these compilers via [their correspondent Hardhat plugins](../../../api/hardhat/plugins.md) (although they're also available as binaries).
-These plugins should be added to the Hardhat's config file and allow developers to compile new projects or migrate existing ones to zkSync 2.0.
+These plugins should be added to the Hardhat's config file and allow developers to compile new projects or migrate existing ones to zkSync Era.

 ::: warning